Beuth-Erdelt/DBMS-Benchmarker/paper.md

 * allows randomized queries to avoid caching side effects
 * investigates a number of timing aspects
 * investigates a number of other aspects - received result sets, precision, number of clients
-* collects hardware metrics from a Prometheus server
+* collects hardware metrics from a Prometheus server @208870
 * compares result sets: *Do I always receive the same data?*

 DBMS-Benchmarker helps to **evaluate results** - by providing

 * metrics that can be analyzed by aggregation in multi-dimensions
 * predefined evaluations like statistics
-* in standard Python data structures
+* in standard Python data structures like pandas @reback2020pandas, @mckinney-proc-scipy-2010
 * in Jupyter notebooks - see [rendered example](https://beuth-erdelt.github.io/DBMS-Benchmarker/Evaluation-Demo.html)
 * in an interactive dashboard